- Turning of the antivirus can be a solution here. Check out this list with some of the best one-year free antivirus programs.

 The scenario that’s most likely to happen is this one: you try to access a certain web page and you get an error message saying that the webpage cannot be displayed.

-The remote device or resource won’t accept the connection [FIX]
+How do I fix a remote device or resource won’t accept the connection error?

 - Click on the Search icon – it is located right next to the Windows Start button and it’s the same with the Cortana action key.
 Or you can press the Win+R keyboard buttons in order to launch the Search box.